 After walking back up the hill to the main trail from Steelhead Falls, go right and continue heading south.
 The trail meanders through lush green forests and across wooden bridges carpeted with moss.
 The trail eventually reaches a junction that leads down to a canoe launch and a small dock.
 The short side trip is worth it as the small dock offers a nice view of Hayward Lake.

 Back on the main trail, continue your hike heading south as the trail begins to descend.
 After a downhill section, cross the floating bridge and walk up the other side.
 A short distance later, the trail exits the forest onto a wider gravel road.
-Continue down the gravel raod towards the yellow gate where Ruskin Dam is located off to the right.
+Continue down the gravel road towards the yellow gate where Ruskin Dam is located off to the right.

 At this point, retrace your steps north towards Stave Lake Reservoir and back across to where you parked.
-Alternatively, if Riskin Dam is not closed, you can cross the dam and return via the Railway Trail on the west side of the lake.
+Alternatively, if Ruskin Dam is not closed, you can cross the dam and return via the Railway Trail on the west side of the lake.

 How to get to Hayward Lake

-Estimated Driving Time from Vancouver: 1 hour 20 minutes
+1 hour 20 minutes

 Continue straight along Lougheed Hwy into Maple Ridge and turn left at the major intersection onto Dewdney Trunk Road.
 Drive approximately 20km to just before the crossing at the Stave Lake Reservoir.
 A sign on the right points to Hayward Lake Recreation Area and a small paved road on the right heads downhill.
 A short distance on this road brings you to a large parking area.